DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/music_commands.md

 In order to connect to a voice channel, we'll need to do a few things.

 1. Get our node connection.
-You can either use linq or @DSharpPlus.Lavalink.LavalinkExtension.GetIdealNodeConnection*
+You can either use LINQ or `LavalinkExtension.GetIdealNodeConnection`
 2. Check if the channel is a voice channel, and tell the user if not.
 3. Connect the node to the channel.